LattePandaTeam/Docs/content/alpha_edition/ide.md

 <center>![](/assets/images/Arduino_Logo.jpg)</center>

-The LattePanda Alpha is made with an ATmega32U4 chip on its board (also known as **Arduino Leonardo**), so it's perfect for IoT and automation projects.
+The LattePanda Alpha contains an ATmega32U4 chip on its board (also known as **Arduino Leonardo**), so it's perfect for IoT and automation projects.

  <a href="https://www.arduino.cc/en/Main/Software" target="_blank">Download the Arduino IDE here.</a>